 The import cycle had already been broken by placing one inside a function.
 I couldn't see a better way to structure the code given the constraints.

 If my test class has 35 tests, instead of the maximum 20, is that actually a problem?

 This covers a category of issues that I couldn't fix, even if I wanted to, due to external constraints, like the fact you might need to provide a callback/class to a third party library or framework that has to satisfy certain requirements.

-Included some access to “documented internals” like sys._getframe in stdlib and Django’s Model._meta (which is documented).
+Included some access to "documented internals" like

 These are ones where Pylint was simply making objectively wrong assertions about my code.
 If the assertion had been correct, it would probably have been something to act upon, but it wasn't.

 These are not things you could reasonably file as Pylint bugs — the dynamism of Python makes some of the things Pylint is trying to detect impossible to do reliably.